vicgarcia/kaavii/README.md

 ### Kaavii\Storage

-The Kaavii\Storage component provides a simple way to use Redis as a key value storage.
-Handling for keys and serialization of the value data is also provided.
-Kaavii\Storage provides a dramatically simplified way to do basic data storage in Redis.
+The Kaavii\Storage component is a simple way to use Redis as a key value storage.
+It provides handling for namespaced keys and serialization of the value data throught the use of simple get() and set() methods.

     // configure redis and connect
     Kaavii\Redis::$config = require 'config/redis.php';